Delhi Metro: Phase V

-Construction Incidents
+Incidents

-On 19 October 2008, a launching gantry and part of the overhead Blue Line extension under construction in Laxmi Nagar collapsed and fell on a passing bus.
+On 19 October 2008, a launching gantry, part of the overhead Blue Line extension under construction in Laxmi Nagar, collapsed and fell on a passing bus.
 Workers were using a crane to lift a 400-tonne concrete span of the bridge when the gantry and a 34 m span of the bridge collapsed on the bus.
 The driver and a construction worker were killed.

 On 12 July 2009, a section of a bridge collapsed while it was being erected at Zamrudpur, east of Kailash, on the Central Secretariat – Badarpur corridor.
 Six people died and 15 were injured.
 A crane removing the debris collapsed the following day and collapsed two other nearby cranes, injuring six.
 On 22 July 2009, a worker at the Ashok Park Metro station was killed when a steel beam fell on him.
 Over a hundred people, including 93 workers, have died since work on the metro began in 1998.

 On 23 April 2018, five people were injured when an iron girder fell off the elevated section of a Metro structure under construction at the Mohan Nagar intersection in Ghaziabad.
 A car, an auto rickshaw, and a motorbike were also damaged in the incident.

+On 8 February 2024, a portion of the Gokulpuri metro station's boundary wall collapsed and fell on the road below, killing 1 person and injuring 4 others.
+In the wake of this accident, DMRC replaced the side walls of five elevated stations on the Pink Line with stainless steel railings.